 Welcome to the online/distance learning portion of the Marshalltown Community College website!
 We’re glad you’re taking the time to get more information about online/distance learning, and perhaps even taking the next steps toward enrollment, registration and participation.
 Navigating your way through college can be challenging when you’re on a new campus, and sometimes even more challenging when you’re online.
 We hope that the information below and on the pages listed to the left will be of great help to you.

-Did you know you can earn you A.A.
-Degree entirely online?
+Did you know you can earn an Associate of Arts (AA) degree entirely online with us?
 That’s right, you can earn your degree without stepping foot in a classroom.
 Just follow the steps below and you’re on your way!

 Here’s what to do next …